hzqst/MetaHookSv/Renderer.md

 `disablewater` disables water shader entirely for water with specified `basetexture`. for example `"disablewater" "1"`

-`normalmap` is the path to the normalmap for turbulence effect.
+`normalmap` is the path to the normalmap for turbulence effect. for example `"normalmap" "renderer/texture/water_normalmap.tga"`

-`fresnelfactor` controls the intensity of reflection.
+`fresnelfactor` controls the intensity of reflection. for example `"fresnelfactor" "0.4"`

-`depthfactor1` controls the strength of water edge feathering.

-`depthfactor2` controls the base strength of water edge feathering.
+`depthfactor` controls the strength of water edge feathering. for example `"depthfactor" "0.02 0.01"`

-`normfactor` controls the intensity of turbulence based on normalmap.
+`normfactor` controls the intensity of turbulence based on normalmap. for example `"normfactor" "1.0"`

+`minheight` water entity with height smaller than this value will not be rendered with shader program. for example `"minheight" "7.5"`

+`maxtrans` controls the maximum transparency of water, in from 0 ~ 255. for example `"maxtrans" "128"`